 The combination of doxorubicin, bleomycin, vinblastine and dacarbazine for treatment of advanced Hodgkin lymphoma was first reported by Bonadonna et al.r ABVD was shown to be superior to the previous standard regimen, MOPP, alonerrr and less toxic than the MOPP/ABVD combination, with minimal infertility and reduced rates of secondary malignancy compared with radiation therapy (RT) or MOPP.r

 Of note that studies using PET directed therapy were not included in the Cochrane review.
 Two important studies were published recently.
 In the RATHL study, 1129 patients have underwent interim PET-CT after 2 cycles of ABVD chemotherapyr.
-PET negative patients were randomized to ABVD or AVD, while PET positive patients were treated with 4 cycles of either BEACOPP-14 or escBEACOPP.
+PET negative patients were randomised to ABVD or AVD, while PET positive patients were treated with 4 cycles of either BEACOPP-14 or escBEACOPP.
 Updated results presented at ICL-14r conference in 2017 showed that following a negative PET2, 952 pts were randomised to continue ABVD or AVD.
 With a median follow‐up of 52 months, PFS at 3 years for ABVD was 85.4% and for AVD 84.0%.
 Among 172 pts with a positive PET2, 5 year PFS was 65.7% and 5 year OS 85.1%.
+The primary outcome measure was the PFS rate among patients who were randomly assigned to continue or stop bleomycin after negative findings on an interim PET-CT scan; the aim was to exclude a difference of 5 percentage points at 3 years.
+The observed upper boundary of the 95% confidence interval (5.3 percentage points) was just over this margin, and this is probably due to the lower-than-expected 3-year PFS rate of 85.7% in the ABVD group, which would require more events to exclude a 5-percentage-point difference.
+The inclusion of bleomycin in the first two cycles may still make a positive contribution to the control of disease, but its omission after negative findings on an interim PET-CT scan carries a minimal risk of treatment failure, estimated in our trial to be 1.6%, and there was no significant difference in survival between the randomised groups.

 Evidence of the efficacy of ABVD in advanced stage Hodgkin lymphoma comes from several RCTs comparing ABVD with other regimens (see table).
 In these studies, complete remission (CR) rates range from 76-89% with 5 year overall survival (OS) 73-90%.